liusida/liusida.github.io/_posts/2023-06-22-pseudocode.md

 ---
-title: Talking to GPT in pseudocode
+title: Talking to LLMs in Pseudocode
 layout: post
 summary: Between natural language and executable code, pseudocode is both precise and concise--clearly conveying the user's instructions while saving the precious context window.
 category: AI